arenekosreal/MagiskOnWSAScript/README.md

 ## About localized WSA Setting App

-[Here](https://github.com/LSPosed/MagiskOnWSA/issues/61) you can find a way to merge localization content into side-load folder, but this requires Windows environment so it is hard to operate on Linux.
+~~At [here](https://github.com/LSPosed/MagiskOnWSA/issues/61) you can find a way to merge localization content into side-load folder, but this requires Windows environment so it is hard to operate on Linux.~~
+Now we are doing the same as LSPosed, we are using wine/wine64 to merge localized contents if we detected that you have installed wine/wine64.
+Only wine64 is needed but we think you may need to install whole wine on most Distributions.
+Thanks LSPosed again for what they have done for using Magisk on WSA.